vectronic/homebridge-alarm-panel/README.md

 * the Home/Away button is toggled to home causing the *Away* switch to be turned off.

+NOTE: If Homebridge is restarted the alarm panel state will reset.

 ### HTTP REST API Details

 NOTE: This section provides details of the internal design.
 Knowledge of this is not required to use the plugin.